MVS-sysgen/RAKFCL/README.md

 **Examples**:

-1) List the current status and location of the RAKF databases: `RX RVARY`
+1) List the current status/location of the RAKF databases: `RX RVARY`

 ## SETROPTS